premdub/DNS-practice/README.md

       TTL: 7200

       -The cloud vendor you selected:
       GCP

+         GCP